Kaltsoon/data-management-and-databases/slidev/10-database-normalisation.md

 - **Database normalisation** is a formal technique of organizing data in a database in a way that **redundancy** and **incosistency** within the data is eliminated
 - The objective of database normalisation is to ensure that:
   - Attributes with a **close logical relationship** (functional dependency) are found in the **same relation**
-  - The relations do not display **hidden data redundancy**, which can cause update anomalies that violate database integrity
+  - The relations do not display **hidden data redundancy**, which can cause inconsistencies that violate database integrity
-- The technique involves a set of **normalisation rules** that are defined as **normal forms**
+- The technique involves a set of normalisation rules, known as **normal forms**, which serve as criteria for achieving a well-structured database design

 ---